Bringing inclusion through accessibility

-Tomorrow, Thursday 17th May, we will be celebrating Global Accessibility Awareness Day (GAAD) by hosting our fourth annual event, when we will look at inclusion through accessibility.
-We will be joined by many from the accessibility community including representatives from the government, industry, financial services, academic and user communities — You can watch the event live on the day here.
+Thursday 17th May, we celebrated Global Accessibility Awareness Day (GAAD) by hosting our fourth annual event, looking at inclusion through accessibility.
+We were joined by many from the accessibility community including representatives from the government, industry, financial services, academic and user communities.

 Right now is an exciting time for accessibility and the future is looking bright.
-Just last week Microsoft announced a new $25 million, 5-year program, AI for Accessibility, designed to help people with disabilities by funding developers to deliver accessible and intelligent AI solutions.
+Microsoft recently announced a new $25 million, 5-year program, AI for Accessibility, designed to help people with disabilities by funding developers to deliver accessible and intelligent AI solutions.

 More and more of the technologies we use daily have accessibility features built in – the latest versions of PowerPoint can automatically create descriptions for pictures and simple charts, YouTube videos can be automatically captioned and many home automation products can help with the daily functioning of our homes, making them both friendlier and safer for those who experience visual, audio or cognitive issues.